No Tags Found!

 Dear Mr. ANONYMOUS,

 Thank you once more for all your previous comments.
-According to your advice we addressed to H. E. Sushma Swaraj 10 days ago.
-But unfortunately we have not received any reply yet.
-The issue remains unresolved.
-Will be glad if you could recommend other possible and effective ways of settling this case.
+According to your advice, we addressed H. E. Sushma Swaraj 10 days ago.
+Unfortunately, we have not received any reply yet, and the issue remains unresolved.
+I would be grateful if you could recommend other possible and effective ways of settling this case.

 Respectfully,